Skip to main content

 ...

 The namespace is your (team’s) ‘private’ part of the cluster.
-The name of your namespace must be unique across the whole of the cluster.
+The name of your namespace must be unique across the whole cluster.
 If you try to create a new namespace using the name of one which already exists, you will get an error when you try to apply the generated kubernetes config files (or when the Apply Pipeline applies them on your behalf).

 For ‘real’ services, this is very unlikely to be a problem - most services have distinct names, so namespace name conflicts are unlikely.
 But, if you are creating a test/dummy namespace in order to learn how the platform works, it’s better to avoid generic names like ‘dummy’, ‘test’ or ‘example’.
 Add something unique (e.g. your name) to minimise the risk of trying to re-use a name by mistake.